tv series / 26 x 5 minutes

 Torben Meier, Jonas Bastrup Mikkelsen, Martin Minsel, Rocío M. Montiel, Klaus Morschheuser, Patrick A. Müller, Petja Nedeltscheva, Kim Nguyen, Lars Nørgaard, Ana Obau, Fredrik Ollson, Jano Olmos, Marie Renaud, Parzival Röthlein, Marcus Sauermann, Sabrina Schmidt, Georg Schneider, Sandra Schulz, Alexandra Stautmeister, Monika Tenhündfeld, Arseniy Testin, Tobias Trebeljahr, Massimiliano Truzzi, Johannes Weiland.

 One aspect that fascinates us when we watch our kids grow up is that besides all their glories character traits we also encounter emotions like hate, greed or envy in their purest form.
 Negative feelings are deeply rooted in us.
 These feelings can be powerful, strong, dark and often un-controllable.
 Something they share with Trude’s flatmate.
-Theses feeling are important.
+These feelings are important.
 They serve a purpose.
 In accepting them we sometimes find a better way to deal with ourselves or others.
 Just like Trude when she keeps her cool while her flatmate is having one of his episodes.

 episode 01 bagger